ibm-cloud-docs/pattern-pvs-aix-resiliency/networking-design.md

 Multiple VPCs are used in this pattern.
 Additional client requirements might require additional VPCs.
 This pattern includes:

-- Baas and backup VPC: Secure Automated Backup with Compass automated deployment deploys a Baas and backup VPC.
+- BaaS and backup VPC: Secure Automated Backup with Compass automated deployment deploys a BaaS and backup VPC.

     It's recommended that you don't deploy additional workloads in this VPC.
     {: note}